ExpediaGroup/cyclotron/README.md

 # Cyclotron

+## 📻 News and updates

+Cyclotron is no longer being maintained.
+The tech stack is over a decade old and has not aged well, so it basically needs a complete rewrite to modernize it.
+Feel free to fork and continue development.

+## About

 Cyclotron is a browser-based platform for creating dashboards.
 It provides standard boilerplate and plumbing, allowing non-programmers to easily create and edit dashboards using customizable components.
 It has a built-in dashboard editor, and hosts the dashboards directly.

 Dashboards are defined declaratively as a JSON document, which contains all the properties required to render the Dashboard.